openmrs/openmrs-module-dataimporttool/README.md

 ### The OpenMRS Data Import Tool Guide

-This project improves ease of data migration for production settings by improving upon an existing data migration tool to make it more user friendly.
-The Data Import Tool integrates  the eSaude Data Migration Tool (eSaudeDMT) it in order to migrate data from SQL-based data source into OpenMRS.
-This module provides a WUI to configure migration settings that are currently being performed using an XML file (config.xml), and a Start Migration(command) button to ignite the execution.
+This project improves ease of data migration for production settings by improving upon eSaude Data Migration Tool making it more user friendly.
+The Data Import Tool integrates  the eSaude Data Migration Tool (eSaudeDMT) in order to migrate data from SQL-based data sources into OpenMRS.
+This module provides a WUI to configure migration settings and a Start Migration(command) button to ignite the execution.

 ## Instructions